radish-es/casebook-property/content/docs/sample.md

 ---
-title: Land Use Control I
+title: Sample Lesson
-linktitle: Land Use Control I
+linktitle: Sample Lesson
 published: true
 type: docs
-weight: 12
+weight: 1
 objectives:
   - objective: 'Describe the key elements of the modern style '
     explanation: and compare these to those of the classical style studied last term.